MISTLab/SwarmHaul/README.md

 + 🧩 Extensible to heterogeneous swarms with onboard path planning (e.g., drones, AMRs)

 ## ⚙️ Installation
-For installation, you can either install everything from source or use the Docker installations
+For installation, you can either install everything from source or use the Docker installation

 ### Install the Argos3 simulator and Buzz
 Follow the instructions in this page to install/build the programming language Buzz and Argos3 [github.com/buzz-lang/Buzz/blob/master/doc/argos-integration.md](https://github.com/buzz-lang/Buzz/blob/master/doc/argos-integration.md)